01 - Discovery

 However, if it is likely that evidence may be destroyed or difficult to use in court, or with the consent of the opposing party, the party may ask for a court ruling for the preservation of such evidence.
 Where necessary, the party that has a legal interest in ascertaining the status of a matter or object may move for expert testimony, inspection or preservation of documentary evidence.

 A preparatory proceeding may also play a similar role to discovery.
 Where the court considers necessary, a preparatory proceeding can be convened, and the court may order the parties to provide explanations on matters indicated in the preparatory pleadings.
-The court may also order the parties: (i) to make statements with regard to the facts, documents, or articles; and (ii) to formulate and simplify the issues and other necessary matters.
+The court may also order the parties (i) to make statements with regard to the facts, documents or articles, and (ii) to formulate and simplify the issues and other necessary matters.

 Documentary evidence must be produced and submitted to the courts.
 Parties have a duty to produce documents that have been referred to in the preliminary pleadings or in the course of oral debate proceedings.
 If a party proposes to use a document that is in the possession of the other party as evidence, a court order requiring the other party to produce the document will be required.
 If the courts consider that the fact to be proved is material, they may order the other party to produce the document.
 As such, parties have an obligation to produce the following documents: